SixdegreeLab/MasteringChainAnalytics/en/ch21/ch21-btc-analysis.md

 Here, I only decomposed along three dimensions:

-- Decomposition by time (hour), this way I know roughly when the indicator abnormality occurred.
-[Statistics for the latest day]
+- Decomposition by time (hour): this way, I know roughly when the indicator abnormality occurred.
+[Statistics for the latest day].

 ![hour.png](img/hour.png)

-- Decomposition by the wallet address initiating the transaction, this way I know what caused the indicator abnormality: whether it was caused by a single wallet or multiple wallets, whether it was a small portion of old coins or a large number of new coins.
-[Statistics for the latest day]
+- Decomposition by the wallet address initiating the transaction: this way, I know what caused the indicator abnormality and whether it was caused by a single wallet or multiple wallets, as well as whether it was a small portion of old coins or a large number of new coins.
+[Statistics for the latest day].

 ![wallet.png](img/wallet.png)

-- Decomposition down to the very fine granularity of the Transaction_ID, this way I know specifically which transactions caused the abnormality, and can verify this in the blockchain browser.
-[Statistics for the latest day]
+- Decomposition down to the very fine granularity of the Transaction_ID: this way, I know specifically which transactions caused the abnormality and can verify this in the blockchain browser.
+[Statistics for the latest day].

 ![transaction.png](img/transaction.png)